hansroh/skitai/README.rst

 .. code:: python

-  skitai.reserve_states ('tables.users', 'table.photos')
+  skitai.register_states ('tables.users', 'table.photos')

 These key names are might be related your database model names nor table names.
 In general cases, key names are fine if you easy to recognize.

 These key names are not mutable and you cannot add new key after calling skitai.run ().

-Also you can define key name at your fornt of your object with decorator.
+Also it can be used as decorator for clarency.

 .. code:: python

   import skitai

-  @skitai.states ('tables.users')
+  @skitai.register_states ('tables.users')
   class User:
     ...

-  @skitai.states ('tables.users', 'table.photos')
+  @skitai.register_states ('tables.users', 'table.photos')
   def __mount__ (app):
     @app.route (...)
     def index (...):